Hellnight: Gameplay

 The game uses a first-person perspective, very similar to first-person shooter games, only without any means of combat.
 Throughout the game, players must travel through different areas of The Mesh and beyond, and must solve puzzles to progress to the surface.
-The player encounters only one type of enemy, and that is the mutating monster.
+The player encounters only one type of enemy, and that is the mutating monster called The Hybrid.
 The only possible way for players to survive is to run away.
-Any close contact with the enemy will result in the deaths of their companions (and finally themselves).
+Any close contact with the enemy will result in the deaths of their companion (and finally themselves).
 Once the companions are attacked, they are killed off permanently.

-However, the player meets other characters that may replace their lost friends.
+Throughout the journey the player meets other characters that may replace their lost friends.
 Only one character may tag along at a time, each having a different ability.
 Although the game does not allow any physical force towards the enemy, players are still able to 'stun' them with the help of their companions; the number of possible stuns differs with each character.
 Players start with Naomi as the default.
 To replace her, Naomi has to die and the player must meet up with the new member.
 Having someone in their group negates the choice of another character to join; the character ultimately continues their journey without the player, with their fates being revealed towards the end.

 There is no combat, as the primary "weapon" players possess is the ability to run fast.
 After a period of time the characters will get exhausted, and the screen shakes and later flashes red to warn the player that they have reached the characters' limits to run.
 Therefore, a strategic plan to move about the areas in the game must be considered.
 Most of the characters apart from Naomi are able to attack the monster and help players temporarily.
 Naomi helps by telling the players the position of an approaching monster, either by dialogue or by a symbol on the map.

 The main objective of the characters is to reach the surface.
 Not everyone in the Mesh is friendly; some serve as antagonists to the player's goals, while others can help.
 The player must be able to interact, take note of clues and find alternative paths to avoid losing a member in the group or other negative phenomena.
-An example of this is during the events in the Residential Area; if the player chooses to go down in a set of stairs despite warnings, a companion dies and the player is left alone until they find another companion.

-Thus, it can be concluded that the members in the game represent the number of lives the player has left.
-Once the player is alone, any close encounter with the monster results in a game over.
+Having different companion or the lack of thereof result in different story sequences and endings.
+For example, one of the latest stages will have different content for every character since it reveals the story of their past.